ubiqsecurity/ubiq-dotnet/README.md

 ### Decrypt a social security text field

-Create an Encryption / Decryption object with the credentials and then repeatedly decrypt data using a Field Format Specification, FFS, and the data.
+Create an Encryption / Decryption object with the credentials and then repeatedly decrypt data using a structured dataset and the data.
 The decrypted data will be returned after each call.

 Note that you would only need to create the "ubiqEncryptDecrypt" object once for any number of EncryptAsync and DecryptAsync calls, for example when you are bulk processing many such